Back to home page click here

 The Scottish Parliament meets in Holyrood, Edinburgh.
 It has legislative powers over those matters not reserved to the UK Parliament and it has limited tax-raising powers.

-Link: Scottish Parliament click here
+Scottish Parliament click here

-The Welsh Assembly
+The Welsh Parliament

-This came into operation in May 1999 and covers the 3M citizens of Wales.
+This came into operation in May 1999 as an Assembly and in May 2020 was renamed aa a Parliament and it covers the 3 million citizens of Wales.
 It has 60 members elected by a system of proportional representation known as the mixed member system.
-As a result, 40 members represent individual geographical constituencies elected by the 'first past the post' system, with a further 20 members returned from five additional member regions, each electing four members.
+As a result, 40 members represent individual geographical constituencies elected by the 'first past the post' (FPTP) system, with a further 20 members returned from five additional member regions, each electing four members.
 All members are elected for four-year terms.

-Link: Welsh Assembly click here
+Welsh Parliament click here

 The Northern Ireland Assembly

 A First Minister and a Deputy First Minister are elected to lead the Executive Committee of Ministers.
 As a result of the sectarian division in Northern Ireland, the two must stand for election jointly and to be elected they must have cross-community support by the parallel consent formula, which means that a majority of both the Members who have designated themselves Nationalists and those who have designated themselves Unionists and a majority of the whole Assembly, must vote in favour.
-The First Minister and Deputy First Minister head the Executive Committee of Ministers and acting jointly, determine the total number of Ministers in the Executive.
+The First Minister and Deputy First Minister head the Executive Committee of Ministers and, acting jointly, determine the total number of Ministers in the Executive.

-Link: Northern Ireland Assembly click here
+Northern Ireland Assembly click here

-THE UK JUDICIARY
+THE U.K. JUDICIARY

 The Appellate Committee of the House of Lords - previously the highest court in the land - was, by way of the Constitutional Reform Act 2005, replaced by the Supreme Court in October 2009 to allow the judiciary to operate in total independence from the Government.
-The Supreme Court is now the ultimate court of appeal in all legal matters other than criminal cases in Scotland.
-It consists of 12 judges and sits in the Middlesex Guildhall in Parliament Square.
+It consists of 12 Justices and new appointments are recommended by an independent selection commission set up when vacancies arise.
+The court sits in the Middlesex Guildhall in Parliament Square opposite Parliament.

 CIVIL SOCIETY

-Democratic government cannot operate with a strong civil society to support it and hold political and governmental bodies to account.
-The special history of the UK – involving gradual changes over long periods – has created a subtle but effective civil society that outsiders often find a little difficult to understand.
+Democratic government cannot operate without a strong civil society to support it and hold political and governmental bodies to account.
+The special history of the UK - involving gradual changes over long periods - has created a subtle but effective civil society that outsiders often find a little difficult to understand.
 So it is useful to list some of the more important elements of such a civil society:

-Bill of Rights – Although Britain does not have a written constitution, it does have a Bill of Rights because it is a signatory to the European Convention on Human Rights which was drawn up by a body called the Council of Europe.
-The European Convention is part of our domestic law so that it can be enforced in our domestic courts as well as in the European Court of Human Rights.
+Bill of Rights - Although Britain does not have a written constitution, it does have a Bill of Rights because it is a signatory to the European Convention on Human Rights which was drawn up by a body called the Council of Europe.
+The European Convention is part of the domestic law so that it can be enforced in the domestic courts as well as in the European Court of Human Rights.

 Trade unions - About a quarter of workers in Britain are members of trade unions representing different occupational groups or industries.
 These trade unions are totally independent of government and employers.
 I was a national trade union official for 24 years and believe strongly in independent trade unions.

-Charities and voluntary groups – Similarly we have lots and lots of organisations that do some of the things that governments does as well such as running schools and hospitals, looking after the poor and old, and cleaning up the environment.
+Charities and voluntary groups - Similarly we have lots and lots of organisations that do some of the things that government does as well such as running schools and hospitals, looking after the poor and old, and cleaning up the environment.

 CONSTITUTIONAL AND POLITICAL REFORM

-Compared to many other democracies, institutional and procedural reform in the British political system has been very slow, gradual and piecemeal.
-However, there has been a growing movement for more fundamental reform.
 The appetite for constitutional change became much stronger in the aftermath of the May 2009 scandal over the expenses of Members of Parliament.
-Then the formation in May 2010 of a Conservative/Liberal Democrat coalition Government opened up new possibilties for change with a number of specific measures set out in the agreement between the parties establishing the new government.
+Then the formation in May 2010 of a Conservative/Liberal Democrat Coalition Government opened up new possibilities for change with a number of specific measures set out in the agreement between the parties establishing the new government.
+However, actual progress has been distinctly limited.

 Candidates for further change would include the following proposals: